 Academic integrity is fundamental to the activities and principles of a university.
 All members of the academic community must be confident that each person's work has been responsibly and honorably acquired, developed, and presented.
 Any effort to gain an advantage not given to all students is dishonest whether or not the effort is successful.
 The academic community regards breaches of the academic integrity rules as extremely serious matters.

-Sanctions for such a breach may include academic sanctions from the instructor, including failing the course for any violation, to disciplinary sanctions ranging from probation to expulsion.
-When in doubt about plagiarism, paraphrasing, quoting, collaboration, or any other form of cheating, consult the course instructor or the Office of Academic Integrity.
+Standard of Conduct for Academic Integrity

-Students are expected to adhere to this honor pledge on all graded work whether or not they are explicitly asked in advance to do so: "I strive to uphold the University values of respect, responsibility, discovery, and excellence.
+In addition, students are expected to adhere to this honor pledge on all graded work whether or not they are explicitly asked in advance to do so: "I strive to uphold the University values of respect, responsibility, discovery, and excellence.
 On my honor, I pledge that I have neither given nor received unauthorized assistance on this work."